-11.3.7.
+10.3.7.
 Continuous Enrollment Status for Students in Four-Term Calendar Programs

-Once enrolled in a degree program, all graduate students enrolled in four-term calendar programs must maintain continuous enrollment at American University by registering for at least one semester hour of credit each term, or maintaining matriculation through authorized 0-credit courses.
-Students who fail to register and who have not requested and received a Temporary Leave will be administratively separated from the University at the end of the academic term for which they failed to register.
+Once enrolled in a degree program, all graduate students enrolled in four-term calendar programs must maintain continuous enrollment at American University by registering for at least one semester hour of credit each term or maintaining matriculation through authorized 0-credit courses.
+Students who fail to register and who have not requested and received a Temporary Leave may begin being administratively separated from the University at the add/drop date of the academic term for which they failed to register.
+An academic unit may extend the deadline for administrative separation until the end of the academic term for Specific students by contacting the Office of University Registrar.